The Aquatic Sessions — A Rumoured & Unreleased Beastie Boys Album

 It seems the one question everyone is always asking us is this: when is the new B-Boys shit gonna drop?
 The only answer we have is: how the fuck should we know.
 Those boys are on their own agenda, to which we are not privy.
 However, we do know that they have been dividing their time between NYC and LA, writing songs and starting trouble wherever they are.
 We’ve heard rumours of Beastie sightings in cities accross America and we can neither confirm or deny their truth, however we can confirm that the studio/submarine that they have been working in for the past year is currently in dry dock in Long Beach while it is retrofitted to conform to 1998 ANSI safety standards, with modifications including an earplug dispenser outside the control room and a new trampoline.

-With the submarine references continuing fans spent years wondering what was really going on?
+With the submarine references continuing ?

 Quasar and Recording Continues